top of page

 How long does it take to ship an order after purchase?

 As fast as I possibly can normally.
 Seeds are easy.
 Live plants are a tad complicated.
 They require special packaging and tailored shipments.
 There's also the possibility of handling lots of orders to ship.
 So, it's variable, but as quick as possible in most cases.
-My preference is shipping on Monday so that a "regular" shipment doesn't sit over the weekend.
+My preference is shipping on Monday so that a "regular" shipment doesn't sit over the weekend if free, ground shipping is chosen because it's always slower to arrive.
 So, let's discuss when you email me.
 If really busy, I'll tell you when to expect the shipment to go out.
 If there's a needed delay in shipping (hot or cold weather), I can make an accommodation for reasonable requests.
 Shipping is critical and I want to tailor it to fit your needs.
 If you're not happy, then there's no need to purchase.
 We'll settle it before you pay.

 Do you give nursery tours?